 - "Choose the user Splunk should run as" in this manual.

 compat6x libraries.
-Splunk Support will supply "best effort" support for users running on FreeBSD 7.x.
+Splunk Support supplies best effort support for users running on FreeBSD 7.x.

 Deprecated operating systems and features

-As we continue to version the Splunk product, we gradually deprecate support of older operating systems.
-Be sure to read "Deprecated features" in the Release Notes for information on which platforms and features have been deprecated or removed entirely.
+As we version the Splunk product, we gradually deprecate support of older operating systems.
+See "Deprecated features" in the Release Notes for information on which platforms and features have been deprecated or removed entirely.

 Creating and editing configuration files on non-UTF-8 OSes

-Splunk expects configuration files to be in ASCII/UTF-8 format.
-If you edit or create a configuration file on an OS that is non-UTF-8, you must ensure that the editor you are using is configured to save in ASCII/UTF-8.
+Splunk Enterprise expects configuration files to be in ASCII or Universal Character Set Transformation Format-8-bit (UTF-8) format.
+If you edit or create a configuration file on an OS that does not use UTF-8 character set encoding, then ensure that the editor you are using is configured to save in ASCII/UTF-8.

 IPv6 platform support